aminulislamsohag/Spring_MVC_1st/README.md

 # Spring_mvc
-This is CRUD operaion project using spring framework, MVC, setvlet_ hibernate, tomcat.
+This is CRUD operaion project using spring framework, MVC, setvlet_ hibernate, and Hibernate.